ZhenDU-1993/ZhenDU-1993.github.io/_pages/about.md

 # 🤵🏻 About Me

-I'm currently an Associate Professor at Jiangsu Key Laboratory of Meteorological Observation and Information Processing, Nanjing University of Information Science and Technology (NUIST), Nanjing, China.
+I am currently an Associate Professor at Jiangsu Key Laboratory of Meteorological Observation and Information Processing, Nanjing University of Information Science and Technology (NUIST), Nanjing, China.

 My research interests include:
-- Integrated Sensing and Communications (ISAC).
+- Integrated sensing and communications (ISAC).
 - Beam management in vehicular networks.
 - Radar signal processing.